streater3000/duzz-custom-portal/readme.txt

 5. This is the settings menu for Duzz to set up the settings for your site.
 Also notice at the top a link to the Duzz Workspace to view your projects.

 == Changelog ==
+= 1.0.75 - 2023-10-31 =
+* Updated duzz_generate_invoice_table in Duzz_Processes to use Duzz_Invoice_Table to construct the invoice table.
+* Updated Duzz_Invoice_Table to properly construct the invoice table.
+* Updated generatePayNowButton in Duzz_Stripe_Checkout to use Duzz_Invoice_Table to construct the button.
+* Updated button styling in Duzz_Class_Factory

+= 1.0.73 - 2023-10-25 =
+* Added Check for existing projects in duzz_check_for_existing_project function in src/Core/Duzz_Processes.php file
+* Fixed URL formatting with add_rewrite_rule and add_rewrite_tag in src/Shared/Layout/Duzz_Layout.php file
+* Removed clipboard.min.js file from select2 using composer.json file.

 = 1.0.0 =
 * Initial release.
 * Modifications based on WordPress review.